aes89/Plantr./README.md

 The listing model works to validate input when making a listing.
 Many features of the listings have set values which are defined here (e.g. a user cannot type in anything for "shape", they are given the options "other", "round" or "square") using enums.

 ###### Relationships:
-    belongs_to :seller, :class_name => 'User' (a listing is associated with a user id, that is the "seller"). has_one :buyer, :class_name => 'User' (a listing can only be associated with one user id, that is the "buyer"). has_one_attached :picture (allows for one image to be uploaded and attached to the listing id) has_many :comments, dependent: :destroy (comments associated with this listing are deleted with the listing)
+    belongs_to :seller, :class_name => 'User'
+    A listing is associated with a user id, that is the "seller". has_one :buyer, :class_name => 'User'
+    A listing can only be associated with one user id, that is the "buyer". has_one_attached :picture
+    Allows for one image to be uploaded and attached to the listing id. has_many :comments, dependent: :destroy
+    Comments associated with this listing are deleted with the listing.

 ##### Comment